Home

 Easy cake recipe for a simply delicious cake with streusel

-streusel cake yeast This streusel cake is a very easy yeast cake to bake, perfect for beginners who never baked with yeast.
+This streusel cake is a very easy yeast cake to bake, perfect for beginners who never baked with yeast.
 I always use compressed yeast since I had the best experience with it, and this recipe requires it.
 You can buy it in most supermarkets in the cooling section, often next to butter.

-To bake this cake, I suggest using a rectangular form - the one that fits directly in your oven so that the cake when rolled out will be thin.
+streusel cake yeast To bake this cake, I suggest using a rectangular form - the one that fits directly in your oven so that the cake when rolled out will be thin.
 The crumbs will make a nice contrast with the fluffy bottom and I guarantee that you will enjoy it.

-This recipe calls for raisins and orange peel, but if you don’t like them, you can leave them out or substitute with chopped nuts and dried cranberries.
 Nobody in my family likes raisins and I almost never add them but I do add the orange peel cut in tiny pieces.
 I make my own candied orange peel since it tastes much better than the store-bought.

 I hope that you will enjoy my easy and tasty yeast streusel cake.